leo-mcgill/Group93/README.md

 ## DATABASE

-There are three scripts to handle your local DB.
+There are scripts in /scripts to manage the database

 **5:** Initialise the DB:
 $ python scripts/init_db.py

-Populate the DB for testing:
-$ python scripts/populate_db.py

-Clear all entries from the DB:
+### IMPORTANT
+Add sample_movies to db so that you can select and upload data about them
-$ python scripts/clear_db.py
+$ python scripts/add_sample_movies.py

 **5:** run the app:
 $ python app.py